cmadland/teaching/pages/02.edci335/07.week-4/04.assessment/section.md

 :fa-question-circle:Which technologies are most effective for learning?<br>
 :fa-book: **Skim**[Teaching in a Digital Age, Ch.
 6-7](https://opentextbc.ca/teachinginadigitalage)<br>
-;fa-search: [Teaching in Higher Ed](https://teachinginhighered.com/blog/) and filter for Educational Technology.
+:fa-search: [Teaching in Higher Ed](https://teachinginhighered.com/blog/) and filter for Educational Technology.
 Read a few!<br>
 :fa-wordpress:Blog Post #4<br>
 :fa-inbox: Draft of *Interactive Learning Resource* link or file submitted to CourseSpaces.